Practice Philosophy Statement

-Procedures that focus on rejuvenation, such as facelift, forehead lift, eyelid surgery and laser skin resurfacing and tightening, can last from 5 to 15 years depending on the type of operation performed.
-Procedures that reshape or correct an imbalance, such as surgery of the nose, chin enhancement, breast augmentation, breast reduction and liposuction, usually offer permanent benefits that last a lifetime.
+Procedures that focus on rejuvenation, such as facelift, forehead lift, eyelid surgery and laser skin resurfacing and tightening, can last from five to 15 years depending on the type of operation performed.
+Procedures that reshape or correct an imbalance, such as surgery of the nose, chin enhancement, breast augmentation, breast reduction, and liposuction, usually offer permanent benefits that last a lifetime.

 How long will it be before I can expect a final result?

 This varies with the type of operation being performed.
 Generally there will be swelling and bruising for some time after surgery.
 Swelling will resolve slowly over weeks to several months, although most of it is gone in less than 30 days.
 Bruising is usually gone within a few weeks.
 The final optimal result can usually be appreciated a few months after surgery.